Creating a healthier you

 My spiritual goals are to pray daily for God’s guidance in my life, and to find ways of ministering to, and serving others.
 Last week I signed up at the local senior center with the “Meals on Wheels” program to deliver meals to the elderly.
 Next week I will start delivering meals which will give me an opportunity to deliver not only food, but also love and encouragement to seniors who are homebound.
 In developing my own spiritual life through prayer I have the capacity to share loving kindness to others, which allows my spirit to minister to theirs.
 This is important for connecting to the world around me in a positive way.

-Practices for Personal Health
+Practices for

+and then anchor and fuel them with contemplative practice (p.122).”
 For my physical practices I want to add a mile onto my walk aerobics routine and incorporate light weights into it at least three times a week for resistance.
 I will start setting my cell phone alarm in the evenings to help me get to bed between 9 and 9:30.
 Also, I will be mindful to get at least 3 fresh vegetable juices a day.

 For my psychological practices I plan to incorporate at least two of the meditation practices we have learned this quarter into my current meditation time.
 Another practice that I will do is to put a weekly reminder in my day planner to send my mother a note.
 She doesn’t have a computer and loves getting letters.
 Along with this I will make it a point to call or write a note of encouragement as soon as I hear of someone who is need of it.
 We all need a ray of sunshine from time to time.